OlgaMaciaszek/spring-one-2021-rsocket-http-sample/README.md

 - Use provided JSON files (`valid.json` and `fraud.json`) to see the customers verified with the HTTP and RSocket requests passing through Loan Service -> RSocket HTTP Bridge -> RSocket Broker -> Verification Service and back.

+`http POST localhost:9180/verify < valid.json`
+`http POST localhost:9180/verify < fraud.json`

+## Test interacting directly with the bridge

+You can also check interacting directly with the bridge:

 `http POST localhost:9080/verification-service/verify < valid.json`
 `http POST localhost:9080/verification-service/verify < fraud.json`